La Rioja: Education

 According to the 2007 PISA report, education in La Rioja is of the highest quality in Spain, close to that of other European countries with better overall educational levels in terms of student knowledge.
 In the Ministry of Education's 2009 report La Rioja was in first position among the autonomous communities as it relates to general aspects of primary and secondary education.

 It is placed above the Spanish average in the list of communities with the lowest levels of school failure, with 85% of students being able to obtain the ESO title, despite its schools having the highest proportion of enrolled immigrants.

 6,208 euros are spent per pupil, making it the tenth ranked community in this regard.
 The majority of educational institutions in the community are public, followed by subsidized and private schools, the latter of which are very scarce at the primary and secondary levels.
 The bachillerato is free in public schools and at a cost in charter schools.

 In La Rioja the portion of the population with higher education is 30.6%, with two institutions offering studies at this level: the University of La Rioja and an online university, the International University of La Rioja.

 Transportation

-La Rioja has connections by air via the Logroño-Agoncillo Airport.
+La Rioja is served by Logroño-Agoncillo Airport which provide direct routes to Madrid and Palma de Mallorca that are operated by Iberia.
+However, other nearby airports such as Bilbao Airport, Vitoria Airport, and Pamplona Airport are also used by air travellers from the province.

 Rail journeys to Madrid, Zaragoza, Barcelona, Valladolid, Oviedo, Bilbao, La Coruña, Vigo are possible, since the Castejón-Miranda line crosses the region from east to west.
 The main railway station is that at Logroño.

 Roads between La Rioja and neighboring regions are primarily through the AP-68.
 Additional highways have been built, such as the Autovía A-12 which connects Pamplona to Logroño since 2006, and in the future will reach Burgos.
 Other major road routes include: